RESPONSIBLE TRAVEL POLICY

 It is part of our DNA to partner with local businesses and individuals to give people an authentic experience of what the region they are visiting, is all about.
 We bring the people on tour together with the locals and by mid-week everybody knows everybody.
 This is a key differentiator of Go Cycle Tours; as founder, I leverage the relationships I have built locally and my direct involvement in each of these areas and bring it as a cornerstone piece to our tours.

 As cyclists and hikers, we are already keenly aware of our footprint on the environment and limiting our carbon impact.
-Go Cycle actively promotes reusable drinking bottles, encourages conserving water at hotels by reuse practises, etc. (as our accommodation partners do), collecting any waste or packaging when in nature and recycling/disposing of it correctly.
-We typically will do coffee/snack stops and lunches at cafes/restaurants, when possible, along the way to avoid consuming any prepacked foods and to support local businesses.
+Go Cycle Tours actively promotes reusable drinking bottles, encourages conserving water at hotels by reuse practices, etc. (as our accommodation partners do), collecting any waste or packaging when in nature, and recycling/disposing of it correctly.
+We typically will do coffee/snack stops and lunches at cafés/restaurants, when possible, along the way to avoid consuming any pre-packed foods and to support local businesses.

-Our guides will brief participants on regional park, wildlife, and other preservation practises avoiding and respecting any restricted or sensitive areas.
+Our guides will brief participants on the regional park, wildlife, and other preservation practices, avoiding and respecting any restricted or sensitive areas.

-Go Cycle has promoted charity projects (Trampled Rose), our cyclists have attended local gastronomical events and awards ceremonies, supporting local initiatives such as the mountain broom festival in Gredos in June.
+Go Cycle Tours has promoted charity projects (Trampled Rose), our cyclists have attended local gastronomical events and awards ceremonies, supporting local initiatives such as the mountain broom festival in Gredos in June.
 We promote the local Tapas Festival via social media and all activities related to our local partners.
-We have agreed to promote a crowd-funding initiative to be launched in Gredos in the new year.
-We do tours of the UNESCO sites near our tour bases.
+We have agreed to promote a crowdfunding initiative to be launched in Gredos in the new year.
+Furthermore, we do tours of the UNESCO sites near our tour bases.

-We visit local breweries and wineries (small, off the grid projects) that promote recovery of old grape varieties and brewing or winemaking traditions.
+We visit local breweries and wineries (small, off-the-grid projects) that promote the recovery of old grape varieties and brewing or winemaking traditions.
 We also try to provide a connection between the different regions where we stage our tours in order to bring people in different regions together so that ideas and experiences can be exchanged and leveraged.

-* The objective of ASENORG was to identify, promote and elaborate offerings around the key differentiators of the North Gredos region, involving its local businesses.
-These differentiators centred around cultural or geographical attributes such as the mountains for outdoor adventures, transhumance as a cultural practices to migrate cattle, gastronomy, dark skies, or the variety of birds or spectacular mountain broom.
-Different leaders and businesses aligned with each area to build out a strategic plan to promote these regional treasures with the objective of attracting more sustainable tourism and fighting depopulation of the area.
-For more information https://turismogredosnorte.com/
+* The objective of ASENORG was to identify, promote, and elaborate offerings around the key differentiators of the North Gredos region, involving its local businesses.
+These differentiators centered around cultural or geographical attributes such as the mountains for outdoor adventures, transhumance as a cultural practice to migrate cattle, gastronomy, dark skies, or the variety of birds or spectacular mountain broom.
+Different leaders and businesses aligned with each area to build out a strategic plan to promote these regional treasures, with the objective of attracting more sustainable tourism and fighting depopulation of the area.
+For more information, https://turismogredosnorte.com/